Shrug-Time/Shrug/docs/IMPLEMENTATION_PLAN.md

 ### Technical Approach

+#### REVISED APPROACH: Fresh Start (No Legacy Data Migration)
+After careful review of the existing data structure and minimal active user data, we've decided to take a fresh-start approach rather than migrating legacy data.
+This will provide a cleaner foundation and faster implementation timeline.

-1. **Complete Schema Standardization** (3-5 days)
+1. **Define Standard Schema** (1-2 days)
-   - Finish migrating from old field names (userId → firebaseUid)
-   - Make all timestamps use the same format
+   - Standardize on `firebaseUid` for all user references
+   - Use numeric timestamps (milliseconds since epoch) consistently
    - Document all fields in TypeScript interfaces
+   - Create strict validation for data consistency
+   - Address multiple sources of truth identified in crispness calculation

-2. **Create Efficient Data Collections** (5-7 days)
+2. **Reset & Rebuild Data Collections** (2-3 days)
-   - Organize user activity data in dedicated subcollections
+   - Clear existing collections or create new ones with proper structure
+   - Implement data access layer using standardized fields
-   - Create separate collections for different types of content
+   - Create separate collections for users, posts, answers
-   - Build relationships between collections
+   - Add strategic denormalization where needed for performance
+   - Ensure consistent active/inactive like handling

-3. **Set Up Database Indexes** (2-3 days)
+3. **Set Up Database Indexes** (1-2 days)
    - Create index configuration file
    - Add indexes for common search patterns
-   - Remove unnecessary indexes
+   - Implement proper pagination for all list views

+**Total Revised Timeline**: 4-7 days (reduced from original 10-15 days)

+**Key Benefits of Fresh Start Approach**:
+- Eliminates technical debt from the beginning
+- Avoids complex migration scripts
+- Provides cleaner foundation for later phases
+- Allows implementation of best practices without legacy constraints

 ### Confirmation Points
-- Do you want user profiles to include any additional fields beyond the current ones?
+- Are there any specific data elements we should preserve from the existing system?
-- Should we prioritize any specific user activities for tracking?
+- Should we implement any data import tools for specific legacy content?
-- Are there specific performance targets we should aim for?
+- What performance metrics should we target for data operations?

 ## Phase 2: Core Functionality Improvement (3-4 weeks)